Ecological Experiences was originally set up as both a business and information on ecological subject matter.

 Over the years this interest in Natural History developed further and a visit by the warden of Hickling Nature Reserve, the late Colonel Bob Sankey (Right) to Martham S.M.
 School, led to me biking from Ormesby St. Margaret to Hickling (around 10miles) every Saturday to carry out Grey Heron nest counts.
-This was a marvelous time, out on my own in a designated boat from Whiteslea Lodge, with a big bunch of keys to all the hides, an honory warden's arm band and eventually allowed to go up the tree hide on my own (now the tree tower) sixty foot up in an Oak tree, accessed by two ladders with netting over the top, before emerging through the trap door of the platform.
+This was a marvellous time, out on my own in a designated boat from Whiteslea Lodge, with a big bunch of keys to all the hides, an honouree warden's arm band and eventually allowed to go up the tree hide on my own (now the tree tower) sixty foot up in an Oak tree, accessed by two ladders with netting over the top, before emerging through the trap door of the platform.
 I also used to sit at the back of the 'Little Tern' during the famous 'Water Trail' and instructed to tell the visitors what the ducks were!

 With the advent of more Natural History TV programmes being broadcast, the likes of Gerald Durrell's and David Attenborough's travels to various places in the world in search of intriguing creatures was a source of inspiration and wonder, along with Heinz Zeilman's films, Jacque Cousteau the inimitable Animal Magic (even then I was not keen on the Jonny Morris anthropomorphism parts of the programme!) and of course Survival, later produced by my good friend Mike Linley.

 Photographic Equipment used